JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 they were able to reduce the number of parameters and reduce memory costs in comparison to ResNet.
-Now with the floodgates opened causing a merge of differential equations with machine learning, the purpose of this blog post is into introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.
+Now with the floodgates opened causing a merge of differential equations with machine learning, the purpose of this blog post is to introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.

 The advantages of the Julia